Ali

 trialkylborates such as trimethylborate, and suitable boroxins

-include trimethylboroxin, trimethoxyboroxin, and tributoxyboroxin.
+include trimethylboroxin, trimethoxyboroxin, and

-These commercial products come in liquid forms.
-They are clear and
+tributoxyboroxin.
+These commercial products come in liquid

-transparent and mix and blend quite well with gasoline or diesel
+forms.
+They are clear and transparent and mix and blend quite

-fuels.
-They burn clean and have some calorific value.
-They are
+well with gasoline or diesel fuels.
+They burn clean and have

-perfectly soluble in diesel and gasoline fuels and, once added to
+gasoline fuels and, once added to diesel fuel, dramatically

-tested.
 Notably, FIG. 5 shows that low-sulfur fuels to which

 trimethylborate has been added exhibit an average wear scar

-diameter even lower than that of the highest sulfur content diesel
+diameter even lower than that of the highest sulfur content

-fuel.
+diesel fuel.
 As shown in FIGS. 6(a) and (b), addition of

-trimethoxyboroxin into no sulfur (0 ppm) and low-sulfur (140 ppm)
+trimethoxyboroxin into no sulfur (0 ppm) and low-sulfur (140

-are not limited to, triethylborate, tri(n-propyl)borate,
+include, but are not limited to, triethylborate,

-tri(n-butyl)borate, and mixed alkyl borates such as
+tri(n-propyl)borate, tri(n-butyl)borate, and mixed alkyl borates

-diethylmethylborate.
+such as diethylmethylborate.

 In other embodiments of the invention, nanometer size powders of

-solid boron compounds, such as boric acid, may be solutionized or
+solid boron compounds, such as boric acid, may be solutionized

-achieve lubricity.
+products to achieve lubricity.

 Nanometer-sized powders of boric acid (3-100 nm) can be produced